Justynkoenig/GettingStartedPython_Week6/README.md

     - In Python, the value of a Boolean can be reversed by preceding it with `not`.

 ## Functions
+touples = collection of things inside a parentheses - cannot be changed - can be returned as outputs from functions

 - Functions are the verbs of a programming language
 - Functions take some variables or objects as input (arguments) and either do something with them or return a new variable/object.